 DAN RENKIN (Stage Combat) assisted Tony-recipient B.H.
 Barry on Broadway’s Chitty Chitty Bang Bang, and taught for the American Academy of Dramatic Arts, Circle in the Square, HB Studio and NYFA (founding faculty, Musical Theatre division.)
 He has fought and coached at the Metropolitan Opera and was a stunt coordinator on “As The World Turns.”
 Recent productions include Douglas Beane’s To Wong Foo and Hood!
 (NYC Workshops), R&J&Z (New Ohio), Poppea (Aspen Opera), Punk Rock (Montclair), Fruit Trilogy (Abingdon), Extinction (Guild Hall/Sawyer Spielberg), Monte Cristo (NLTP), Pirira (NYIT Award, Theatre 167), All My Sons (Alec Baldwin, Laurie Metcalf), and Loveless Texas (Sheen).

-HALI BEKOFSKY (Dance) was born and raised on Long Island, New York.
+HALI BEKOFSKY (Head of Dance, Co-Head of Musical Theatre) was born and raised on Long Island, New York.
 She was a

 competitive dancer from the ages of seven to seventeen and upon finishing high school attended the University of the Arts (UArts) in Philadelphia, where she graduated in May 2010 with a B.F.A. in Jazz Dance Performance.
 While attending UArts she received the Faculty Award for “Excellence in Dance”, was a founding member and soloist of the Xhale Dance Company, and, simultaneously, received her Certification in Nutrition for Optimal Health, Wellness and Sports through Stony Brook University.